Was Devil’s Punch Bowl a concentration camp in Natchez?

-Below is a long albeit very insightful and clear-eyed write-up of the situation on the ground in 1865, which should settle any debate on these matters:
+Below is a long albeit very insightful and clear-eyed write-up of the situation on the ground from a book in 1865, which should settle any debate on these matters:

 Here are a few highlights:

 - “In the regions which were occupied by Federal troops, the planters [a term referencing a large number of slaves owned] who sympathized with the Southern Confederacy had generally fled, taking with them or sending before them their able-bodied slaves, and leaving to the mercy of the invading army the old and decrepit, and the children who were too young to be of much value.”

 - “…in many instances arrived sick, half-starved, and with only a few rags for clothing.
 It was obviously the duty of the Government to provide in part at least for these poor creatures, and to furnish employment for such of them as were able to work, that they might sustain themselves and their more helpless kindred.”